PtY1968/smbind-ng/INSTALL.md

 Restart your bind daemon.

+#### *Under bind9.9 or later only*
+You need to add your options the
+  *masterfile-format text;*
+line, because these versions keep the zone files as binary format, and you couldn't preview the slave zones as human readable.

+Restart your bind daemon

 ### Database
 Create a database user with full permission to access a non existing database with any name.